telerik/kendo-ui-core/docs/framework/validator/overview.md

 ### Customizing the tooltip position

 Ideally Kendo Validator places its tooltips besides the validated input.
 However, if the input is later enhanced to a ComboBox, AutoComplete or other Kendo Widget, placing the tooltip beside the input may cover important information or break the widget rendering.
-In this case, you can specify where exactly do you want the tooltip to be placed by adding a span with data-for attribute set to the validated input name and a class `.k-invalid-msg`.
+In this case, you can specify exactly where you want the tooltip to be placed by adding a span with data-for attribute set to the validated input name and a class `.k-invalid-msg`.

 #### Specific tooltip placement (the tooltip will remain outside of the AutoComplete widget after enhancement)